Rules for Pentathlon

 - Round 5: Number of tricks × -1 point

-Add up all points - the player with the lowest total wins!
+Add up all points.
+The player with the lowest total wins.

-Example: Anna: 3+5+8+7-4 = 19 points, Bob: 5+2+4+9-6 = 14 points - Bob wins!
+Example: Anna: 3+5+8+7-4 = 19 points, Bob: 5+2+4+9-6 = 14 points.
+Bob wins.

 Tips and Strategies

-Here are some good tips for succeeding at Pentathlon:
+Some tips for doing well at Pentathlon:

 - General: Keep track of which cards have been played